Dutch Wikipedia

-Dutch is consistently the most popular Wikipedia in the Netherlands.
-In Belgium, sometimes it is the most popular as well; in Suriname however, the only Dutch-speaking country outside Europe, it is second after English.
-In Belgium, the most popular Wikipedia is usually French.
+English is the most popular Wikipedia in the Netherlands, followed by Dutch.
+In Belgium, Dutch is the third most popular Wikipedia, after English and French, though the numbers of page views in all three languages are similar.
+In Suriname, the only Dutch-speaking country outside Europe, Dutch Wikipedia is second after English.

-In Curaçao and Aruba, as well in Caribbean Netherlands, it has a presence, but has fewer pageviews than English there.
+It has a presence in Curaçao and Aruba, as well in the Caribbean Netherlands, but has fewer pageviews than English.

 History

 The Dutch Wikipedia was started on 19 June 2001, and reached 100,000 articles on 14 October 2005.
 It briefly surpassed the Polish Wikipedia as the sixth-largest edition of Wikipedia, but then fell back to the eighth position.
 On 1 March 2006, it overtook the Swedish and Italian editions in one day to rise back to the sixth position.
 The edition's 500,000th article was created on 30 November 2008.
 In a 2006 Multiscope research study, the Dutch Wikipedia was rated the third-best Dutch-language website, after Google and Gmail, with a score of 8.1.

 The Dutch language Wikipedia has the largest ratio of Wikipedia pages per native speaker of all of the top 10 largest Wikipedia editions.
 Its rate of daily article creations spiked in March 2006, rapidly growing to an average of 1,000 a day in early May 2006.
 After this number was reached, growth dropped to an average of only about 250 a day, comparable to the averages around December 2005.
 Since then, there have been more article-creation surges, one of the largest peaking at 2,000 new articles per day in September 2007, but the growth rate has always returned to the lowest average of around 250.

 In 2008, Dutch businessman Bob Sijthoff attempted to sue "the Vereniging Wikimedia Nederland" and "the Stichting Wikimedia Nederland" to force the removal of his Dutch Wikipedia article, which he stated contained "false and abusive" information.
 On 10 December 2008, the court rejected his request.
 The judge ruled that he had sued the wrong entity and that legal responsibility for the content of the articles would not lie in the Netherlands, but with the American Wikimedia Foundation.